Band Camp FAQs

 Freshman will have to carry any fridges to the top floor, so ask yourself if they really need that!
 Many previous band students said they really didn’t need that fridge…

 They will be eating well and working hard.
 Snacks and beverages should be sent within reason.
 Many of us have brought home cases of beverages that were not touched, along with bags and bags of chips and cookies.
 They SHOULD NOT be consuming caffeine when working out.
-We understand that coffee, tea, or pop may be an essential component of life, but it doesn’t mix too well with all the hard work they will be doing.
+We understand that coffee, tea, or pop may be an essential component of life, but it will dehydrate your student, which can cause health issues, especially with all the hard work they will be doing.
 Seriously, check out studies on caffeine consumption with physical exercise.

 They should stay hydrated.
 If they are not properly hydrated they will get sick.
 They received a 32 oz.
 Bedford Band and Orchestra water bottle as part of their new member accessory pack.
 They can fill it (or any other large water bottle) up at breakfast, lunch, and dinner.
+There will also be water jugs at the field they can fill up with.
 They will be sweating and will need to drink.
 Replacement bottles can be purchased through the band directors prior to band camp.

 They should eat responsibly.
 A well-balanced diet is important, and they will be eating very well.
 While some students may say snacks are an essential part of band camp, ice cream and cookies alone will not get you through the evening field work.
 They will regret it and learn (ask any of the upper-class students)!!!
 Please indicate any dietary needs when you turn in your paperwork and discuss during check-in.